s32x/httpclient/README.md

 [![Circle CI](https://circleci.com/gh/s32x/httpclient/tree/master.svg?style=svg)](https://circleci.com/gh/s32x/httpclient/tree/master)
 [![GoDoc](https://godoc.org/s32x.com/httpclient?status.svg)](https://godoc.org/s32x.com/httpclient)

 httpclient is a simple convenience package for performing http/api requests in Go.
-It wraps the standard libraries net/http package to avoid the repetitive request->decode->closebody logic you're likely so familiar with.
-Using the lib is very simple - just as with the net/http package you can define a client of your own or use the default.
-Below is a very basic example.
+It wraps the standard libraries net/http package to avoid the repetitive http logic you're likely so familiar with.
+It helps to remove a good amount of the boilerplate involved with writing an http client library.
+Using the lib is very simple - Below is a very basic example.

 ### Usage